 Philippines with a Difference: Days 16-17 Here in the southern Sierra Madre we will be targeting one of the great Luzon rarities; the stunning Whiskered Pitta.
 We have an excellent chance of seeing this splendid bird, and whilst searching for it we also have a good chance of finding Cream-bellied and Flame-breasted Fruit Doves, the northern form of the Rufous Hornbill, the increasingly rare Philippine Fairy Bluebird, and the ultra-skulking Bicol Ground Warbler (formerly known by the name Rabor’s Wren-Babbler).
 We will also see a number of other more widespread endemic species found in Luzon such as Philippine Pygmy Woodpecker, Luzon Flameback, Guiabero, Blue-headed Fantail, Yellow-wattled Bulbul, Grey-backed Tailorbird, and the attractive Sulphur-billed Nuthatch.
 If we are lucky we will also find the uncommon Grand Rhabdornis, whilst at night we may be able to find Philippine and Luzon Scops Owls, and, if time permits, we will also make an excursion to see the much-wanted powerful Philippine Eagle Owl.

-Philippines with a Difference: Day 18 After some final birding in the southern Sierra Madre we head for Manila airport.
-From there we take a flight to Tablas Island in the Romblon island group.
+Philippines with a Difference: Day 18 After some final birding in the southern Sierra Madre we return to Manila for an overnight stay.

-Philippines with a Difference: Day 20 Today we will take a morning flight to Manila, where our tour ends this evening if we return by ferry or perhaps earlier if we can fly.
+Philippines with a Difference: Day 21 Today we will take return by air or ferry and road to Manila, where our tour ends this evening if we return by ferry or perhaps earlier if we can fly.